-I’m currently working on Star Dog & Turbo Cat, an action adventure CG animated feature for Red Star 3D, due for completion at the end of 2019, due for general release shortly thereafter.
-Here are some examples of previous work with Red Star.
+Star Dog & Turbo Cat, an action-adventure, CG animated, feature film for Red Star 3D, in cinemas at Christmas, 2019.
+My soundtrack is available digitally here, and here are some examples of previous work with Red Star.

 The National Commemoration of the Centenary of the Battle of The Somme (2016) – also known as Somme 100 – in Manchester’s Heaton Park, a concert featuring video and dance underscored by my work.

 The Aviatrix (2014), a feature-length documentary for which I composed an original soundtrack, premiered on BBC4 in March 2015.